DinoVukelic/New-Graph-for-Data-Extraction/README.md

                 ' Check if the machine name matches any category For Each category In machineCategories.Keys
                     If InStr(1, cleanMachineName, machineCategories(category), vbTextCompare) > 0 Then
-                        ' Validate and add the time
+                        ' Validate and add the time if it's in a valid format If IsNumeric(TimeValue("00:" & timeValue)) Then
                             On Error Resume Next
-                        If IsDate("00:" & timeValue) Then
                             machineTimes(category).Add CDate("00:" & timeValue)
+                            On Error GoTo 0
                         End If
-                        On Error GoTo 0
                         Exit For
                     End If
                 Next category